wkaisertexas/ScreenTimeLapse/README.md

 # Screen Time Lapse

-> Create Time-Lapsed Videos with the Exhuberant file sizes
+> Create Time-Lapsed Videos without the Exhuberant file sizes

 ## Todos

 - [ ] Get screen recording done

+## notes

+6/5/23 - I am getting some problems with AVFoundation and the ability of it to manage output settings efficiently.

+I tried to record directly, but end up running into some weird `undefined errors`

 ## References